Capital punishment: By country

-Most nations, including almost all developed countries, have abolished capital punishment either in law or in practice; notable exceptions are the United States, Japan, Taiwan, Singapore and South Korea.
+Most nations, including almost all developed countries, have abolished capital punishment either in law or in practice; notable exceptions are the United States, Japan, Taiwan, and Singapore.
 Additionally, capital punishment is also carried out in China, India, and most Islamic states.

 Since World War II, there has been a trend toward abolishing the death penalty.
-53 countries retain the death penalty in active use, 111 countries have abolished capital punishment altogether, 7 have done so for all offences except under special circumstances, and 24 more have abolished it in practice because they have not used it for at least 10 years and are believed to have a policy or established practice against carrying out executions.
+54 countries retain the death penalty in active use, 112 countries have abolished capital punishment altogether, 7 have done so for all offences except under special circumstances, and 22 more have abolished it in practice because they have not used it for at least 10 years and are believed to have a policy or established practice against carrying out executions.

-According to Amnesty International, 18 countries are known to have performed executions in 2020.
+According to Amnesty International, 20 countries are known to have performed executions in 2022.
 There are countries which do not publish information on the use of capital punishment, most significantly China and North Korea.
 According to Amnesty International, around 1,000 prisoners were executed in 2017.
 Amnesty reported in 2004 and 2009 that Singapore and Iraq respectively had the world's highest per capita execution rate.
 According to Al Jazeera and UN Special Rapporteur Ahmed Shaheed, Iran has had the world's highest per capita execution rate.
 A 2012 EU report from the Directorate-General for External Relations' policy department pointed to Gaza as having the highest per capita execution rate in the MENA region.

 The use of the death penalty is becoming increasingly restrained in some retentionist countries including Taiwan and Singapore.
 Indonesia carried out no executions between November 2008 and March 2013.
 Singapore, Japan and the United States are the only developed countries that are classified by Amnesty International as 'retentionist' (South Korea is classified as 'abolitionist in practice').
 Nearly all retentionist countries are situated in Asia, Africa and the Caribbean.
-The only retentionist country in Europe is Belarus.
+The only retentionist country in Europe is Belarus and in March 2023 Belarusian President Alexander Lukashenko signed a law which allows to use capital punishment against officials and soldiers convicted of high treason.
 During the 1980s, the democratisation of Latin America swelled the ranks of abolitionist countries.